Reading time: 8 min 32s

 Boosts Muscle Strength

 Wondering do farmers walk build muscle?
-To execute farmer’s walks, you need to engage all your body muscles, which, in turn, helps you build muscle and boost strength.
+To execute farmer’s walks, you need to engage all your body muscles, which, in turn, helps you build muscle and boost functional strength.
 The upper back, lats, traps, forearms, quads, hamstrings, and glutes are the most targeted muscles when doing the farmer’s walks.

 Farmer’s Walk Variations